How to open up to someone about your mental health

 Getting professional help

-Reaching out to a professional can help you find the support you need.
+Reaching out to a mental health professional is another avenue for accessing the support you need.
 Consider talking to your GP about your mental health and ask about counselling services in your area.

 Jigsaw is a free counselling service for young people aged 12-25 years of age, and has centres around the country.